CamoLover/AI_PythonGame_Comparison/readme.md

 ✅ Circle grows, and the game zooms out (squares shrink accordingly).
 🔄 Squares only spawn when one is consumed.
 ✅ Ice-like movement works.
-➡️ The resizing seems to "extends" from the up right so all previosu square are moved to the top right, but overall it's working.
+➡️ The resizing seems to "extends" from the up right so all previous square are moved to the top right, but overall it's working.

 ### **Copilot**
 ✅ Implementation align with what was asked.